eternitywall/blog.eternitywall.com/_posts/2018-03-14-electrum-timestamp-plugin-launch.md

 Then for each file you should create a `.ots` receipt containing the proof linking the file to the merkle root in the block header, using the OpenTimestamps standard.

 This is not extremely easy to do, you should be familiar with the OpenTimestamps libraries and a software to create custom bitcoin transactions.
-While trying you may fail, wasting some bytes in your transaction or even worse some of your your bitcoins.
+While trying you may fail, wasting some bytes in your transaction or even worse some of your bitcoins.
 But now there is an easy way: you can timestamp your files with your transactions using this Electrum plugin.

 ![electrum-meets-opentimestamps]({{ site.baseurl }}/img/electrum-timestamp-plugin/electrum-meets-opentimestamps.png)

-*Note:* creating a timestamp in this way (except in extremely particular cases) is the **dumb** way to do a timestamp.
+*Note:* except for educational purposes or particular cases, creating a timestamp in this way is the **dumb** way to do a timestamp.
 The smart way is using a public *calendar* service: it's cheaper, requires less efforts and burdens less on the network.

 # Getting started